adrianorob90/svelte-webpack-single-spa-app/README.md

 npm run dev
 ```

-Navigate to [localhost:9001](http://localhost:9000).
+Navigate to [localhost:9001](http://localhost:9001).
 You should see your app running.
 Edit a component file in `src`, save it, and the page should reload with your changes.

-## Deploying to the web